kragen/yamemex/README.md

 TODO (possibly)
 ---------------

+- make annotation popup close button use some clip art from openclipart
 - refactor this database stuff, because this is totally fucking ridiculous.
 Adding the “public” checkbox involved editing seven
   places: